 Webmasters won’t season their sites with random links at whim.
 While producing regular content is a good start to building a credible reputation and getting your sharing platform noticed, that alone is not enough to shoot to the top of search engine rankings.

-- Visuals – Images, diagrams, charts and infographics pack a ton of useful information into one impactful visual.
+Images, diagrams, charts and infographics pack a ton of useful information into one impactful visual.
 When people share your image, they can link to your site at the same time.
 Images add welcome variety to other people’s sites in a way that text links can’t match.

-- Original research – The surest way to become an authority on something is to tackle a topic that nobody has attempted before.
+The surest way to become an authority on something is to tackle a topic that nobody has attempted before.
 It’s also a cunning trick to stand out amongst other early-stage competitors: what unique sharing economy problem did you spot first (and how are you solving it)?

-- Listicles – Posts in list form are fabulously easy to digest.
+Posts in list form are fabulously easy to digest.
 They’re also magnets for backlinks, generating more per post on average than any other content format.
 Including these on your own site (as well as contributing to others) is a clear signal to other SEOs that you’re willing to participate in a backlink exchange.

-- Comprehensive guides – by creating a unique, in-depth guide, your website becomes the go-to resource for a particular topic.
+By creating a unique, in-depth guide, your website becomes the go-to resource for a particular topic.
 Why not provide a global directory of sharing sites for travellers, or a guide to making money from every item in their home?

 4. Target likely linkers by email